Travel & Tourism Management

 Despite the recession, most graduates find jobs in the industry, he says.
 “Some areas, like cruises and long-haul holidays, are experiencing growth and airlines, airports and travel agents are still recruiting too,” he says.

 Indeed, Kirsty Cronin, 20, secured a job as a passenger service agent at Heathrow Airport after finishing her travel & tourism management HNC after just one year.
+I also like to mention that have used anctransfers.com when we were traveling.
 “I love the buzz of airports and my job is incredibly varied,” she says.

 Around half of Nescot’s HND students decide to top-up their qualification to a BA (Hons) with an extra year’s study at university.
 For these students, career prospects are even brighter.
 “I’m currently doing a top-up year at Westminster University and am hopeful of getting a job with a big tour operator like Virgin afterwards,” says Tiana Meo, 20.
 “I’ve been amazed how fascinating the course has been.
 One of the most interesting areas was studying contemporary challenges to the industry, such as 9/11.”